Centre Court at the Wimbledon Championships Centre Court at the Wimbledon Championships

 Proper Wimbledon vibes in Belgravia

 Belgravia's charming courtyard Eccleston Yards is hosting open-air live screenings of the Wimbledon Tennis Championships this summer.
-You'll be able to relax in colourful deckchairs, grab refreshments including frozen choc-covered strawberries at various pop-ups, and watch the Wimbledon action just minutes from Victoria Station.
+You'll be able to relax in colourful deckchairs, grab refreshments at local eateries like the award-winning Jones Family Kitchen, and watch the Wimbledon action just minutes from Victoria Station.

 Hammersmith Summer Festival